OCA Technical Specification

 attribute maps key-value pairs where the key is the attribute name and the value is the standard.

 There are many international standards organisations establishing tens of thousands of standards covering almost every conceivable topic.
 The three largest and most well-established standards organisations are the International Organization for Standardization (ISO), the International Electrotechnical Commission (IEC) [IEC], and the International Telecommunication Union (ITU) [ITU].
-Standards tend to contain the acronym of the standards organisation followed by an internal document identifier.
+Standards tend to contain the acronym of the standards organisation followed by an internal document identifier or URN.
+The naming convention is outside the scope of this specification and is up to the producer of the overlay.

 {